jmcnamara/rust_xlsxwriter/examples/Readme.md

   image in the worksheet header as suggested in the Microsoft documentation.

+* app_worksheet_protection.rs - Example of cell locking and formula hiding in an Excel worksheet rust_xlsxwriter library.

 * doc_enum_xlsxcolor.rs - Demonstrates using different XlsxColor enum
   values to set the color of some text in a worksheet.